gerekper/ganjaking/wp-content/plugins/seedprod-coming-soon-pro/readme.txt

 Typically you would need a traditional WordPress theme to accomplish this.
 With SeedProd no theme is needed.
 No more conflicts between your theme and page builder.
 SeedProd is a complete turnkey solution that gets you a website fast.

 Themes created with SeedProd can use any builder.
-Of course, SeedProd is the best page builder in our opinion, but you can use: Gutenberg Page Builder, Elementor Page Builder, Beaver Builder Page Builder, Divi Page Builder, Visual Composer Page Builder, Brizy Page Builder, Thrive Architect Page Builder, Beaver Builder, and the list goes on...
+Of course, SeedProd is the best page builder in our opinion, but you can use: Gutenberg Page Builder, Elementor Page Builder, Beaver Builder Page Builder, Divi Page Builder, Visual Composer Page Builder, Brizy Page Builder, Thrive Architect Page Builder, and the list goes on...

 SeedProd also has a growing library of 200+ <a href="https://www.seedprod.com/templates/?type=themes&sort=0&utm_source=wordpress.org&utm_medium=link&utm_campaign=coming-soon-from-wordpress.org" rel="friend">beautiful pre-built WordPress themes</a>, templates, blocks, sections and complete websites to help you get started.
 Did I mention, no coding is required :)